J-J-B-J/Mac_Timer/README.md

 Simply run the program from your fav python editor, then disconnect the editor from the program.

 Use the arrows above and below the numbers to change them, and return to play/pause!
+Press r to reset.

 When the timer goes off, it will play two piano notes in quick succession (unless configured otherwise in settings.json) and show a notification!